 - Inflammation around the laceration or stitches

-Visit one of the five Midwest Express Clinic urgent care locations today if you have suffered a laceration.
+Visit one of the six Midwest Express Clinic urgent care locations today if you have suffered a laceration.